CMPUT301W24T57/holos-Project/README.md

-March 5th 11:33Am
+March 5th 3:30pm

 CURRENTLY WORKING ON:
-- Hamburger popout menu for attendee dashboard (this menu will be extended to all users on almost all screens)
+- Updating/Storing attendee data on Firebase

 What does this build Contain?
 - Basic Intro Screen